FrozenNode/Multup/README.md

 ## Methods

+### Resizing

+To resize the originals after they are uploaded pass in an array with your sizing information to the sizes method.

+	$sizes = array(
+		array(200 , 200 , 'crop', 'public/images/thumbs/200/', 90 ),
+		array(300 , 300 , 'crop', 'public/images/thumbs/300/', 90 ),
+	);

+	Multup::open('file', 'image|max:3000|mimes:jpg,gif,png', 'public/images/originals/')
+		->sizes( $sizes )
+		->upload()

+### After Upload

+The after_upload method.
+This should be called before the upload method.
+It can be any callable function.
+The function will get passed an array containing the following variables
+	$path: string containing path relative to your app root to access the image
+	$filename: string containing the full filename (including extension) of the uploaded image
+	$original_filename string, the original filename
+	$resizes: array containing booleans indicating the success of each resize The variables will be merged with the array you provide in the second parameter

+	Multup::open('file', 'image|max:3000|mimes:jpg,gif,png', 'public/images/originals/')
+		->after_upload(function($args){ return $args['my_var'].'lolcats'; }, array( 'my_var'=> 'ieat_') )
+		->upload();

+### Filename Randomization

 You set the length of the randomized filename by calling, set_length, after your open Multup.

 	Mutlup::open( 'file', 'image|max:3000|mimes:jpg,gif,png', 'public/images/originals/' )